 Best vegan restaurants in Amsterdam

-Upscale, casual, pricey and affordable vegan restaurants in Amsterdam have taken the city by storm, offering food so delicious even the most carnivorous eaters won’t think twice about a plant-based burger – regardless whether these are made from seaweed or soya beans.
-And with the Vegan Junk Food Bar and similar ventures seemingly opening a new location every month, don’t expect the fare to be all light and healthy – this is a town where even vegans give grease a chance.
+Vegan restaurants in Amsterdam have taken the city by storm, offering delicious food even the most carnivorous eaters won’t think twice about – that includes a plant-based burger, whether it's made from seaweed or soya beans.
+And don’t expect the fare to be all light and healthy – this is a town where even vegans give grease a chance.

 The Alchemist Garden